Gabor Sprungk

-Gabor Torsten Sprungk (1971 – October 9, 2018), known as The Mansfeld Double Murderer (Doppelmörder von Mansfeld), was a German serial killer and rapist who killed an elderly woman and her doctor in Mansfeld in 2008, and was later linked to the earlier murder of a woman he had dated the year prior.
-Deemed as the most dangerous prisoner in Saxony-Anhalt, he committed suicide in prison in 2018.
+Gabor Torsten Sprungk (1971 – January 9, 2018), known as The Mansfeld Double Murderer (Doppelmörder von Mansfeld), was a German serial killer and rapist who killed an elderly woman and her doctor in Mansfeld in 2008, and was later linked to the earlier murder of a woman he had dated the year prior.
+Deemed as the most dangerous prisoner in Saxony-Anhalt, he killed himself in prison in 2018.

 Early life and crimes

 Gabor Sprungk was born in 1971 in the hamlet of Friedrichrode, located within Bräunrode, East Germany.
 Little is known about his early life, but he began committing crimes at age 16 and would be repeatedly arrested for rape, sexual assault, possession of a gun, driving without a license and embezzlement.
 Sprungk is known to have served in the French Foreign Legion at one point, but his activities during this time period are unknown.

 Following the German reunification, Sprungk committed a series of rapes and brutal assaults against prostitutes, for which he was convicted and ordered to serve 8 years imprisonment at a prison in Halle.
 After serving out the sentence in full, he was released from prison and moved to Altstätten, Switzerland, where he lived under an alias.